-We are proud to welcome hundreds of students to Amsterdam each summer for our programmes.
-But in a time as wrought with ecological questions as the present, we’ve been evaluating our own environmental impact: students travel from across the world to join us, increasing their (and our combined) carbon footprint.
+In past years, we've been proud to welcome hundreds of students to Amsterdam each summer for our programmes.
+But in a time as wrought with ecological questions as the present, we’ve been evaluating our own environmental impact: students travel from across the world to study in Amsterdam, increasing their (and our combined) carbon footprint.
 We believe that the programmes we offer positively change the lives of those who participate.
 We also believe in a ripple effect: that knowledge learned in Amsterdam spreads around the world, enriching academic and social conversations, wherever our students call home.

-We want to supplement our global education reach with a new initiative: to co-create a lasting, living environment with our students.
-While there’s no doubt education has a positive impact, we’re also ready to roll up our sleeves and get to work, and to fund projects that are of global, societal importance, for us and for you.
+We wanted to supplement our global education reach with a new initiative: to co-create a lasting, living environment with our community.
+While there’s no doubt education has a positive impact, we are also ready to roll up our sleeves and get to work, and to fund projects that are of global, societal importance.